 Engaging with wine lovers in over 100 countries around the globe, Decanter provides authoritative content, independent advice and inspirational events and competitions.

-To contact the Decanter team, all emails follow the format email@example.com
+To contact an individual Decanter team member, all emails follow the format firstname.lastname@example.org

 The Decanter editorial team

 Chris Maillard – Editor-in-Chief

 Chris is a highly experienced journalist who has launched and edited many award-winning brands, including Restaurant, BBC Top Gear, and Sky magazine.
 He conceived and launched the globally successful 50 Best Restaurants awards, has worked agency-side with Interbrand and WGSN among others, and achieved success in the branded content world, including work for clients such as BMW, Royal Mail, l’Oréal and HSBC.
 He joined Decanter as editor-in-chief at the start of 2021.